2025 Meeting Workshops

 Michigan State Police

 Abstract: Forensic science professionals operate in high-pressure environments where exposure to trauma and workplace stress can take a significant toll on their well-being and performance.
 This workshop introduces trauma-informed leadership approaches to address these challenges and cultivate a workplace culture of psychological safety.
-Participants will explore the principles of trauma-informed care, the role of leadership in mitigating secondary trauma, and practical trategies to enhance resilience and wellness within their teams.
+Participants will explore the principles of trauma-informed care, the role of leadership in mitigating secondary trauma, and practical strategies to enhance resilience and wellness within their teams.
 By creating a psychologically safe environment, leaders can empower employees to navigate challenges with greater confidence and sustain their health and effectiveness in the long term.

 This interactive session combines evidence-based practices, real-world applications, and group activities tailored to the unique demands of forensic science.
 Attendees will leave with actionable tools to foster a supportive workplace that promotes both individual and organizational resilience.